Reunion Project Group - Programs

 • As you confirm presenters or panelists, collect their titles and obtain a brief bio to include in the online event description.

-• Suggested Day/Time and Length of Event: Alumni relations staff will schedule each of your class events, but if you have specific recommendations (such as a bird walk early on Saturday morning), please share that information.
+• Suggested Day/Time and Length of Event: Alumni relations staff will schedule each of your class events, but if you have specific recommendations (such as a bird walk early in the morning), please share that information.
 While most reunion events average an hour to ninety minutes in length, event length can be determined on a case-by-case basis.

 • Campus Venues: As you plan your class events, think about the type of space you’d like to have for each event.